Croton–Harmon station

 Croton–Harmon station (/kroʊtɪnhɑrmɪn/) is a train station in Croton-on-Hudson, New York.
-It serves the Metro-North Railroad's Hudson Line and all Amtrak lines running along the Empire Corridor.
+It serves the Metro-North Railroad's Hudson Line and all Amtrak trains running along the Empire Corridor.
 It is the main transfer point between the Hudson Line's local and express service and marks the northern endpoint of third-rail electrification on the route.

 Nearly all electric trains running on the Hudson Line originate and terminate here, though a handful of peak-direction rush hour trains do so further south at Greystone, Irvington, or Tarrytown.
 As the line's electrification ends just north of the station, trains traveling to or from points north (primarily the northern terminus, Poughkeepsie) are powered by dual-mode (electric/diesel) GE P32AC-DM and Siemens SC-42DM locomotives.